garnix-io/terms-and-conditions/terms.md

-You agree to defend, indemnify and hold harmless the Company and its licensee and licensors, and its and their employees, contractors, agents, officers and directors, from and against any and all damages, obligations, losses, liabilities, costs or debt, and expenses (including but not limited to attorney’s fees), for any third party claim against the Company arising out of
+You agree to defend, indemnify and hold harmless the Company and its licensee and licensors, and its and their employees, contractors, agents, officers and directors, from and against all damages, obligations, losses, liabilities, costs or debt, and expenses (including but not limited to attorney’s fees), for any third party claim against the Company arising out of
 a) your use and access of the Services, by you or any person using your account